Combining (second-order) graph-based and headed-span-based projective dependency parsing: Experiments

-We draw following observations: (1) Second-order information is still helpful even with powerful encoders (i.e., BERT). \texttt{Biaffine+2O+MM} outperforms \texttt{Biaffine+MM} in almost all cases.
-(2) Combining graph-based and span-based methods is effective in almost all cases.
-Both \texttt{1O+Span} and \texttt{1O+Span+Headsplit} beat \texttt{Biaffine+MM} and \texttt{Span} on PTB, CTB and UD. \texttt{2O+Span+Headsplit} outperforms \texttt{Biaffine+2O+MM} on CTB and UD.
-(3) Decomposing the headed span scores is effective. \texttt{1O+Span+Headsplit} has a comparable performance to \texttt{1O+Span} while manages to decrease the complexity from $O(n^4)$ to $O(n^3)$.
+We draw the following observations.
+(1) Second-order information is still helpful even with powerful encoders (i.e., BERT). \texttt{Biaffine+2O+MM} outperforms \texttt{Biaffine+MM} in almost all cases.
+(2) Combining first-order graph-based and headed-span-based methods is effective.
+Both \texttt{1O+Span} and \texttt{1O+Span+Headsplit} beat \texttt{Biaffine+MM}, \texttt{Span} in almost all cases; have similar performance to \texttt{Biaffine+2O+MM}.
+(3) Decomposing the headed-span scores is useful. \texttt{1O+Span+Headsplit} has similar performance to \texttt{1O+Span} while manages to decrease the parsing complexity from $O(n^4)$ to $O(n^3)$.
 We speculate that powerful encoders mitigate the issue of independent scoring.
+(4) Combining second-order graph-based and headed-span-based methods has marginal effects.
+We speculate that the utility of adjacent sibling information and headed span information is overlapping.